[PHP] Points to note when checking whether a specified string/pattern is included

 Introduction

-I often forget what the return value of strpos() or preg_match() is and look it up, so I've summarized it with some simple notes as a reminder.
+I often forget what the return values of strpos() and preg_match() are, so I've put together a list of some minor points to note as a reminder.
+This

-The focus is only on whether the specified string/pattern is included, and only some functions are explained, so please refer to the manual for details on each function.
+article focuses only on whether the specified string/pattern is included, and only explains some of the functions, so please refer to the manual for details on each function.

 table of contents

-- Extract elements that match a pattern from an array
+- Extracting elements that match a pattern from an array

 strpos() [ Manual ]